 The true spiritual teacher knows this, and this teacher helps students to tear away all those things that are in the way of this awareness, so that the students simply see that enlightenment and the being of love that they wish to be is simply who they already are.

-This was first published in the March 2013 issue of Complete Wellbeing.
+A version of this article first appeared in the March 2013 issue of Complete Wellbeing magazine (print edition).